 - Book of Matches allows users to show basic information and a picture.
 Members have the opportunity to answer questions about themselves, but there is no place to write a self-description.

-- Date Hook Up specifically stresses dating for all races, ages and religions.
+- Free Date Hook Up specifically stresses dating for all races, ages and religions.
 The site also has forums so members can talk about different subjects.

 All the sites are a little different but they all require you to sign up and make an account.
 To make an account, you must create a username and password, as well as provide a valid email.
 Put a little thought into your username as this is the name people will see when looking at your profile.
 Make sure your username portrays what you want it to.
 Some sites also require you to provide additional information, such as: